 Musically, Chopin progressed in a Mozart-like fashion; he both performed on piano and published music by the age of eight (Nicholas 9-10).

 The January 1818 issue of the Warsaw Review wrote this about Chopin’s accomplishments: “If this boy had been born in Germany or France, his fame would probably by now have spread to all the nations…” (Nicholas 10)

 Young Chopin began concertizing in the salons of Warsaw and making contact with various princes, viceroys, and counts (Nicholas 11).

 Later, while in college for music, Chopin continued to progress at composition and performance.
 He even began traveling to Vienna, Austria to play concerts.
-Vienna was one of the more cultured cities of nineteenth-century Europe, and Chopin earned good reviews there.
-As a consequence, his notoriety continued to grow (Norton/Grove 161).
+Vienna was one of the more cultured cities of nineteenth-century Europe, and Chopin earned complimentary reviews there.
+Consequently, his notoriety continued to grow (Norton/Grove 161).